Sanokei/NarrAItor/NarrAItor/PromptEngineering.md

 - Be consistent with wider community
 - Avoid creating dangerous constructs for the user to pick up
 - Avoid constructs that would confuse the average user.
 - Keep in mind of scale.
-[For instance it's particularly important to avoid polluting the global namespace: name collisions across a codebase of hundreds of millions of lines are difficult to work with and hard to avoid if everyone puts things into the global namespace.](https://google.github.io/styleguide/cppguide.html#:~:text=For%20instance%20it%27s%20particularly%20important%20to%20avoid%20polluting%20the%20global%20namespace%3A%20name%20collisions%20across%20a%20codebase%20of%20hundreds%20of%20millions%20of%20lines%20are%20difficult%20to%20work%20with%20and%20hard%20to%20avoid%20if%20everyone%20puts%20things%20into%20the%20global%20namespace.)
+For instance it's particularly important to avoid polluting the global namespace: name collisions across a codebase of hundreds of millions of lines are difficult to work with and hard to avoid if everyone puts things into the global namespace.
+[1](https://google.github.io/styleguide/cppguide.html#:~:text=For%20instance%20it%27s%20particularly%20important%20to%20avoid%20polluting%20the%20global%20namespace%3A%20name%20collisions%20across%20a%20codebase%20of%20hundreds%20of%20millions%20of%20lines%20are%20difficult%20to%20work%20with%20and%20hard%20to%20avoid%20if%20everyone%20puts%20things%20into%20the%20global%20namespace.)
 - Concede to optimization

 **Rules**